 Printing and copying services

 On campus, there are several multifunction devices from the Konica-Minolta Company which can be used via the payment function of the CampusCard.
-More information about prices and locations is located in the Infothek (information desk) on the OSCA Portal.
+More information about prices and locations is located in the infothek (information center).

 Phone: +49 (0) 541 969-7100